I’ve found a surefire way to humble yourself, and it’s a trick that’s been used by the ancients for thousands of years to calm their minds.

-- Will we ever escape our blue rock?
+- Will we ever leave our little blue rock?

-- How can we travel deep into outer space?
+- Can we venture deep into outer space?

-- What other intelligent life is out there, pondering the meaning of life?
+- What other intelligent life forms are out there, contemplating their existence?

-- Are we really just a spec in the fabric of space-time?
+- Are we really just a speck in the grand scheme of space and time?

-Quickly, the stress from the morning parking ticket, doesn’t seem so important anymore…
+Suddenly, that pesky morning parking ticket doesn’t seem so important anymore…

-Important Note: the death of stars produces heavy elements.
-Then when the stars go through such phases as a supernova, these elements fire out into deep space.
-While some elements come together and form planets like Earth, and spawn humans.
+Important Note: The death of stars produces heavy elements.
+When stars go through phases like supernovas, these elements shoot out into deep space.
+Some elements come together to form planets like Earth, eventually giving rise to humans.

-This makes you appreciate the preciousness of life, and not take anything for granted.
-Even more, it shows our insignificance, but at the same time our significance.
-Every element had a role in creating the universe, stars, and us.
-Carl Sagan said it best,
+This realization makes you appreciate life and reminds you not to take anything for granted.
+It highlights our insignificance, yet at the same time our significance.
+Every element played a role in creating the universe we know today, including us.
+Carl Sagan said it best:

 “We are a way for the cosmos to know itself.”

-Some ancients thought the Earth was at the center of the celestial sphere.
-The moon and Sun rotated around Earth, and the stars were glowing specs, stuck to the inside of this sphere.
-While others believed on the other side of this sphere, was where gods live.
-The divine light is what was breaking through the specs, stars, in the sphere.
+Long ago, some believed the Earth was at the center of the celestial sphere, with the moon and sun revolving around it, and the stars as glowing specks on the inside of the sphere.
+Others thought that gods lived on the other side of the sphere, their divine light shining through as stars.

 When and how to humble yourself